canalplus/rx-player/doc/tutorials/quick_start.md

 Loading a new video is done through the ``loadVideo`` method.
 ``loadVideo`` takes an object as arguments, which corresponds to its options.
-There is [a lot of possible options](#../api/loadVideo_options.md), but to simplify we will start with just three:
+There is here also [a lot of possible options](#../api/loadVideo_options.md), but to simplify we will start with just three:

   - ``transport``: String describing the transport protocol (can be ``"dash"``, ``"smooth"`` or ``"directfile"`` for now).